 Business case studies have been written and used in pedagogy since the 1920s when Harvard Business School pioneered the case method as its principle means of teaching MBA programs.
 Case studies capture the specific challenges facing real-world business organizations at a moment in time, offering an in-depth analysis of each context to shed light on often complex, always highly relevant issues.
 As a learning tool, case studies offer deeper, multi-faceted understanding of diverse organizations, business problems, their different settings and dynamics at play.

-The new HEC Paris in Qatar Business Case Center will focus on real-world cases in Qatar and the GCC region.
-Why are you opening the center now?
+The new HEC Paris in Qatar Business Research Laboratory will focus on real-world cases in Qatar and the GCC region.
+Why are you opening the laboratory now?

 There has been rapid growth and development in business in this region over the last 50 years or so, much of it undocumented.
 As businesses and innovation flourish and expand here, drawing in international talent from all over the world, new ideas, practices and solutions are emerging with strong educational potential for HEC Paris program participants – but also highly valuable learning and insights for the many other stakeholders in our ecosystem, from governments and policy-makers to business partners and investors, as well as the international academic community.
 We are in a privileged position to document the real-world business stories in the Gulf and shed compelling new light and understanding on this region.

 When you say that HEC Paris is in a privileged position, what do you mean?